Events set to celebrate veterans on Thursday

-Several Veterans Day ceremonies and a performance at ECU will help area residents thank neighbors who have served in the U.S. military next week.
+Several Veterans Day ceremonies and a performance at ECU will help area residents thank neighbors who have served in the U.S. military this week.

 Veterans Day is celebrated on Nov.
 11 in tribute to the armistice that ended World War I in 1918.
 The ceasefire began on the 11th hour of the 11th day on the 11th month and was originally commemorated as Armistice Day.